 Erectile dysfunction (ED) may be a concern for aging men.
 It is normal for erections to occur less often than when a man was younger.
 Aging men are often less able to have repeated ejaculations.

-Medicines (especially those used to treat hypertension and certain other conditions) can prevent a man from getting or keeping enough of an erection for intercourse.
+Medicines (such as those used to treat hypertension and certain other conditions) can prevent a man from getting or keeping enough of an erection for intercourse.
 Disorders, such as diabetes, can also cause ED.

 BPH may eventually interfere with urination.
 The enlarged prostate partially blocks the tube that drains the bladder (urethra).
-Changes in the prostate gland make elderly men more likely to have urinary tract infections.
+Changes in the prostate gland make older men more likely to have urinary tract infections.

 Urine may back up into the kidneys (vesicoureteral reflux) if the bladder is not fully drained.
 If this is not treated, it can eventually lead to kidney failure.